Orion-Crypto/MercuryIntegrationVueJS/README.md

 ## Integration

-To get Mercury Chat in your application, we will need to install the [Mercury Chat React Package](https://www.npmjs.com/package/@mercury-chat/react-chat):
+To get Mercury Chat in your application, we will need to install the [Mercury Chat Vue Package](https://www.npmjs.com/package/@mercury-chat/vue-chat):

 ```bash
 npm install @mercury-chat/vue-chat